 Things to do

-For those of you who find the time and the energy beyond classes, Volunteering, Field Studies, the heavy social programming, extra-curricular, sports, fitness classes and facilities available at the BISC, there are still options in the community.
-Whether your interest is Rugby, Rowing, Football (soccer), Dancing or Youth Clubs, you will find a comprehensive list on the East Sussex website
+For those of you who find the time and the energy beyond classes, volunteering, Experiential Learning Opportunities, the social programming, extra-curricular, sports, fitness classes and facilities available at the BISC, there are still options in the community.
+Whether your interest is rugby, rowing, football (soccer), or dance, you will find a comprehensive list on the East Sussex County Council website.

-We advise you not to commit to any club before you are aware of your timetable, Field Studies and transport considerations.
+We advise you not to commit to any club before you are aware of your timetable, Experiential Learning Opportunities and transport considerations.
 Please do talk to someone in Student Services if you need advice or help in accessing a club in the local area.